Dmitriy-Levin/Dmitriy-Levin/README.md

 ### Hi there 👋
-Aspiring IT specialist with extensive experience in the field of electrical equipment diagnostics, data analysis, building exploratory models, and hypothesis testing.
+Aspiring IT specialist with extensive experience in the field of electrical equipment diagnostics, including data analysis, building exploratory models, and hypothesis testing.

 Data Science Expertise: